MojosBeans100/MS4-spaceport/README.md

 - The repository on Github that contains the website source code and assets is available at the following url:
 - The website was built with a responsive look and feel, designed to be enjoyable to use on all screen sizes.

+# Access
+The assesor can create their own account to test the functionality of the website, and/or can use the details below to sign in and view some example pipelines which have been created for convenience.

+- Username: ms4_test
+- Password: spaceport_test_password

 # Definitions
 This website is based on a technical concept of accessessing satellite imagery, therefore see below some useful definitions which may be used in this document.
 These definitions can also be found on the Discover website page.